digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

   ``get-dependencies`` script that downloads the Daml Finance packages.
 This allows you to learn Daml Finance at the same time.
-- Advanced users can download Daml Finance directly from the `Releases <https://github.com/digital-asset/daml-finance/releases>`_ section of the repo, either the individual packages that your application needs or a bundle containing all packages.
+- Advanced users can download Daml Finance directly from the `Releases section of the repo <https://github.com/digital-asset/daml-finance/releases>`_, either the individual packages that your application needs or a bundle containing all packages.

 Current Release